altiris4ever/symantec_swv_sws_tools/README.md

 Just drop the files in the same directory as the executable and play around.
 You have to start the program as an adminuser with access to the c$ on the remote computers you work with.

+All outputs are shown in notepad from log files, and so they can be copyed and edited on all windows machines.

 Latest features are:
 - Check if the computer/ip you want to access is on, and the reply time in ms. Warn us it may not excist if it is turned of.
 Check if your user has the needed admin access to c$ drive and warns if you don't have